iloveicedgreentea/GoWatchIt/readme.md

         // leave blank if you don't want to filter on accounts "ownerNameFilter": "PLEX_OWNER_NAME to filter events on",
         // filter based on device UUID so only the client you want triggers things, or leave blank
         // Must be UUID.
-Easy way to get it is running this in debug mode and then play a movie "deviceUUIDFilter": "",
+Easy way to get it is playing anything and searching logs for 'Got a request from UUID:'
+        "deviceUUIDFilter": "",
         "url": "http://xyz",
         "port": "32400",